 - Take photos of the accident scene and other involved vehicles

 In addition to these steps, you should insist on filing a car accident report, which is mandatory if anyone in either vehicle is injured, fatally injured, or has apparent property damage of more than $750.
-Failing to file a car accident report within 10 days of the accident might result in the suspension of your driving privileges.
+Also, take note that failing to file a car accident report within 10 days of the accident might result in the suspension of your driving privileges.

 Give Your Legal Team a Copy of the Information You Exchanged

 Your legal team may also garner important facts about the collision from your car accident report that might help strengthen and support your case.
-Your car accident report might tell your lawyer whether:
+In fact, your car accident report might tell your lawyer whether: